The MERIT Framework for AI Search Optimization

 Technical accessibility and semantic precision that enables AI crawlers to discover, understand, and correctly interpret your content and entities.
 This is achieved through proper crawler configuration and robots.txt management, entity schema implementation and knowledge graph connections to authoritative reference sources, IndexNow protocol integration for rapid content discovery, comprehensive semantic markup with structured data, server-side rendering for crawlability, proper indexation controls, and other technical optimization methods that ensure machine readability.

-T = Transform
+T = Transformation

 STRATEGY 1